stickies-v/bitcoin-devwiki/Addrman-and-eclipse-attacks.md

 # Eclipse attacks

-Eclipse attacks occur when a node is not connected to any honest peers on the network, and instead, its peer connections are controlled by an adversary.
+Eclipse attacks occur when a node’s access to information can be filtered by other malicious nodes in the network.
+That could be because the node is not connected to any honest peers on the network, and instead, its peer connections are controlled by an adversary.
 Once denied connectivity to the honest network, a victim can be attacked in numerous ways, such as with double-spends or funds loss on layer 2 systems (such as the Lightning Network).
 Mining nodes attacked in this way can be forced to waste hashpower, be commandeered in selfish mining attacks, or generally aid in causing forks on the network.

 This document attempts to describe the mechanisms implemented in Bitcoin Core to mitigate eclipse attacks followed by open questions and areas of further research.